indr/webcg-framework/README.md

 `type`: A case-sensitive string representing the event type, AMCP command and/or invoked function to listen for.
 For example `play`, `stop`, `update`, `data`, `myfunc1`.

 `listener`: The JavaScript function that receives a notification when an event of the specified type occurs.
+Return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) to delay processing until your handler is complete (for example, loading images, waiting for animations to complete).

 #### removeEventListener(type, listener)